-26. Localization and Internationalization
+29. Localization and Internationalization

-All endpoints must accept language parameters (for example, in a form of the Accept-Language header), even if they are not being used currently.
+All endpoints must accept language parameters (e.g., in the form of the Accept-Language header), even if they are not currently being used.

 It is important to understand that the user's language and the user's jurisdiction are different things.
 Your API working cycle must always store the user's location.
-It might be stated either explicitly (requests contain geographical coordinates) or implicitly (initial location-bound request initiates session creation which stores the location), but no correct localization is possible in absence of location data.
+It might be stated either explicitly (requests contain geographical coordinates) or implicitly (initial location-bound request initiates session creation which stores the location) - but no correct localization is possible in the absence of location data.
 In most cases reducing the location to just a country code is enough.

 The thing is that lots of parameters that potentially affect data formats depend not on language but on the user's location.
-To name a few: number formatting (integer and fractional part delimiter, digit groups delimiter), date formatting, the first day of the week, keyboard layout, measurement units system (which might be non-decimal!), etc. In some situations, you need to store two locations: user residence location and user "viewport."
-For example, if a US citizen is planning a European trip, it's convenient to show prices in local currency, but measure distances in miles and feet.
+To name a few: number formatting (integer and fractional part delimiter, digit groups delimiter), date formatting, the first day of the week, keyboard layout, measurement units system (which might be non-decimal!), etc. In some situations, you need to store two locations: the user's residence location and the user's "viewport."
+For example, if a US citizen is planning a European trip, it's convenient to show prices in the local currency but measure distances in miles and feet.

 Sometimes explicit location passing is not enough since there are lots of territorial conflicts in the world.
 How the API should behave when user coordinates lie within disputed regions is a legal matter, regretfully.
 The author of this book once had to implement a "state A territory according to state B official position" concept.

 Important: mark a difference between localization for end users and localization for developers.
-In the examples above, the localized_message field is meant for the user; the app should show it if there is no specific handler for this error exists in the client code.
+In the examples above, the localized_message field is meant for the user; the app should show it if no specific handler for this error exists in the client code.
 This message must be written in the user's language and formatted according to the user's location.
 But the details.checks_failed[].message is meant to be read by developers examining the problem.
-So it must be written and formatted in a manner that suits developers best - which usually means "in English," as English is a de-facto standard in software development.
+So it must be written and formatted in a manner that suits developers best - which usually means "in English," as English is a de facto standard in software development.

-Worth mentioning is that the localized prefix in the examples is used to differentiate messages to users from messages to developers.
+It is worth mentioning that the localized prefix in the examples is used to differentiate messages to users from messages to developers.
 A concept like that must be, of course, explicitly stated in your API docs.